emacsway/cache-dependencies/README.rst

     # Each item from list creates model's post_save and pre_delete signal.
     # Func takes changed model and returns list of tags.
     # When the signal is called, it gets varied tags and deletes all caches with this tags.
-    # Thanks to currying, inside the handler function is available all local variables from signal.

     from cache_tagging.django_cache_tagging import registry
     from models import Post